-CONTEXTS FOR LEARNING Formerly called project or topic work, this is an important area of the curriculum which encompasses Science, Social Studies (History, Geography and Modern Studies) and Technologies (designing and making) as well as Literacy, Numeracy and Health & Wellbeing.
+CONTEXTS FOR LEARNING

+This is an important area of the curriculum which encompasses Science, Social Studies (History, Geography and Modern Studies) and Technologies (designing and making) as well as Literacy, Numeracy and Health & Wellbeing.
 Rather than studying these subjects discretely, children approach these in an interdisciplinary manner.

-SOCIAL STUDIES & SCIENCES Children need to learn about the world in which they live - its history and geography and the impact of human activity which affects it.
+SOCIAL STUDIES & SCIENCES

+Children need to learn about the world in which they live - its history and geography and the impact of human activity which affects it.

 Many school activities are related to the children's environment and children are encouraged to make observations and investigations of their surroundings.
-Television, the internet and holidays abroad make the world a more accessible place to our pupils than it was in previous generations.
+Technology and holidays abroad make the world a more accessible place to our pupils than it was in previous generations.
 We aim to foster in the children a desire to learn more about the world they live in and teach them the skills they need to interpret it.

-Essentially, science education encourages teachers to find out what children think about scientific concepts and facts and to help them think through their ideas and to modify them where necessary to further develop their scientific understanding Much of the work is approached through our Contexts for Learning (projects).
+Essentially, science education encourages teachers to find out what children think about scientific concepts and facts and to help them think through their ideas and to modify them where necessary to further develop their scientific understanding

+Much of the work is approached through our Contexts for Learning (projects).
 Content includes local studies together with the history and geography of places near and far.
 The study of these themes obviously presents meaningful opportunities for work in other areas of the curriculum, e.g. Mathematics and Languages.

-When making choices, teachers bear in mind

-the need for balance within the curriculum at each stage, and from stage to stage.
-Wherever possible, pupils are provided with first hand experience working outside the classroom as well as inside.
-Children are encouraged to make physical contact with their surroundings in a variety of ways:-
+When making choices, teachers bear in mind the need for balance within the curriculum at each stage, and from stage to stage.
+Wherever possible, pupils are provided with first-hand experience working outside the classroom as well as inside.
+Children are encouraged to make physical contact with their surroundings in a variety of ways: -

-living things - plants, animals and people;
+- living things plants, animals and people.

-- inanimate objects within the physical environment buildings, rocks, soil etc;
+- inanimate objects within the physical environment

+buildings, rocks, soil etc.

-- learning about the man-made world;
+- learning about the man-made world.

 - investigations of how things work.

 Contexts for Learning are not just concerned with learning of facts; rather they are, first and foremost, about developing an approach to learning.
 Such an approach involves learning by doing, learning through direct experience, learning both inside and outside the classroom and involves observation in its widest sense, investigation and communication.
 We aim to develop the children's ability to think - to weigh up evidence and information, to use knowledge to solve problems and to arrive at conclusions, and to articulate thought.
 In all the above, co-operative learning is central to the learning and teaching process.

-HEALTH & WELLBEING The Health curriculum permeates the wider work of the school.
+HEALTH & WELLBEING

+The Health curriculum permeates the wider work of the school.
 Our work in this area aims to allow all pupils to acquire a wide range of knowledge together with the necessary skills, attitudes and values which will allow them to make sense of that knowledge.
-Sex education is taught in P5, P6 and P7 and parents have an opportunity to attend a curriculum briefing on this aspect of the Health curriculum each school year.
-The school's programme of study is based on national and local guidance and complies in every respect with legislation on this subject.
-Progression through the school's programme of study on drugs and alcohol education helps pupils to develop an informed understanding of their health and welfare, including how to prevent the harm caused by drug or alcohol misuse.
-Nutrition education Positive attitudes to healthy eating are promoted in co-operation with the staff from the school meals service and through links with local businesses who release staff to come and teach the children about nutrition.